-Therefore, the WSD's approval of Liberty's WMP is conditioned on Liberty's compliance with each of the "conditions" set forth in Appendix A, and associated conditions addressed in the Guidance Resolution, WSD-002.
+Therefore, the WSD's approval of BVES' WMP is conditioned on BVES' compliance with each of the "conditions" set forth in Appendix A. A detailed analysis and comparison across utilities is provided in Appendix B.

-The following sections discuss in detail the Liberty's WMP, its contents, required changes, and conditions imposed on approval.
-The discussion follows the template provided in WMP Guidelines attached to the R.18-10-007 Administrative Law Judge's December 16, 2019 ruling as Attachment 1.
+The following sections discuss in detail the WMP, its contents, required changes, and conditions imposed on approval in detail.
+They follow the template provided in WMP Guidelines attached to the R.18-10-007 Administrative Law Judge's (ALJ) December 16, 2019 ruling as Attachment 1.

 6.1.
-Persons Responsible for Executing The Plan
+Persons Responsible for Executing the Plan

 This section of the WMP requires that the filer designate a company executive with overall responsibility for the plan, and program owners specific to each component of the plan.
 The section also requires a senior officer to verify the contents of the plan, and the filer to designate key personnel responsible for major areas of the WMP.

-Liberty provided the required information.
+BVES provides the required information.